Sputnik 1: Launch and mission

 The designers, engineers, and technicians who developed the rocket and satellite watched the launch from the range.
 After the launch they drove to the mobile radio station to listen for signals from the satellite.
 They waited about 90 minutes to ensure that the satellite had made one orbit and was transmitting before Korolev called Soviet premier Nikita Khrushchev.

 On the first orbit the Telegraph Agency of the Soviet Union (TASS) transmitted: "As result of great, intense work of scientific institutes and design bureaus the first artificial Earth satellite has been built".
 The R-7 core stage, with a mass of 7.5 tonnes and a length of 26 metres, also reached Earth orbit.
 It was a first magnitude object following behind the satellite and visible at night.
 Deployable reflective panels were placed on the booster in order to increase its visibility for tracking.
 A small highly polished sphere, the satellite was barely visible at sixth magnitude, and thus harder to follow optically.
 The batteries ran out on 26 October 1957, after the satellite completed 326 orbits.

 The core stage of the R-7 remained in orbit for two months until 2 December 1957, while Sputnik 1 orbited for three months, until 4 January 1958, having completed 1,440 orbits of the Earth.
-It is presumed Sputnik 1 may have broken up above the Western United States.
-A man in Encino, CA, woke up one morning and noticed something glowing in his backyard.
-Upon inspection, it proved to be plastic tubing of the type used in Sputnik.
+It is presumed Sputnik 1 may have broken up above the western United States.
+A man in Encino, California, woke up on 8 December 1957 and noticed something glowing in his back yard.
+Upon inspection, it proved to be some small pieces of metal as well as plastic tubing of the type used in Sputnik.
 No one has been able to prove whether this in fact was part of the satellite.